Disk-MTH/Spigot-plugin-template/README.md

 If you have changed server and want to use the one provided by default again, just delete the "server.jar" in the "run" folder and launch the server.

+3) **Launch and build**

+When you are ready to test your plugin, you can launch the server with the default IDE config or with the command ```./gradlew startServer```.

+If you want to build your plugin, you can use the command ```./gradlew build``` or use the default IDE config and your jar will be in the "build/libs" folder.

 ### Gradle Commands (added by the project)

-- **setupIdea**: Download the jar of the server and generates the default launch configurations for Intellij Idea.
+- **genIntellijruns**: Download the jar of the server and generates the default launch configurations for Intellij Idea.

-- **setupEclipse**:  Download the jar of the server and generates the default launch configurations for Eclipse.
+- **genEclispeRuns**:  Download the jar of the server and generates the default launch configurations for Eclipse.

 - **downloadServer**: Download the jar of the server.